-When Automatic Pulse Mode is selected for pierce control the user can select Pulse on and off time to adjust the pulse.
+When Automatic Pulse Mode is selected for pierce control the user can select Pulse On and Off Time to adjust duty cycle response of the sensor pulses from the laser cutting head.

-Specifies the amount of time after piercing the part that the torch travels at Creep Speed.
-Creep Speed is determined by a setup parameter at the Speeds setup screen and is a percentage of the programmed cut speed.
+Specifies the amount of time after piercing the material that the laser head travels at Creep Speed for cutting.
+Creep Speed is determined by a setup parameter in the Speed Setup Screen and is a percentage of the programmed cut speed.
 After the Creep Time is completed, the control accelerates to full cut speed.